 UNTEST aims to help GPs make better use of blood tests when diagnosing thyroid dysfunction.

 The thyroid gland is an important organ in the front of the neck which controls energy levels.
-Improper thyroid function may cause a range of symptoms, such as tiredness, mood swings, irritability, dry skin, sweating, constipation and others.
+Irregular thyroid function may cause a range of symptoms, such as tiredness, mood swings, irritability, dry skin, sweating, constipation and others.
 Since most of these symptoms are very common and could be found in many medical conditions, doctors order blood tests called thyroid function tests to check if the thyroid gland is working properly.

 In the past 20 years the number of thyroid function tests ordered has grown much faster than the number of patients with thyroid disease.
 The number of tests ordered by different GP practices varies a lot - even when the difference in the number of patients at each practice is taken into account.
 This suggests that there might be inappropriate ordering: tests are not ordered when needed, or too many tests are ordered unnecessarily.